5 Unusual Types of Animal Milk Around the World

 photography by: Scott Presly

-Camel Milk, The Middle East and the Horn of Africa
+Camel Milk, the Middle East and the Horn of Africa

 A woman selling camel milk in Barawe, Somalia